sorkan/AWeber/README.md

 To setup the app, run the virtualenv AWeber_Assessment. then get the files from this repository

 The requirements.txt file is included.

+Script passes the flake8 and bandit security analysis.